 After the attack on Fort Sumter in April 1861, President Abraham Lincoln issued a call for 75,000 volunteer troops to come from the states which hadn’t seceded from the Union.
 The volunteer soldiers enlisted for a term of three months.

 Troops began arriving in Washington, D.C. in May 1861, and set up defenses around the city.
 And in late May portions of northern Virginia (which had seceded from the Union after the attack on Fort Sumter) were invaded by the Union Army.

 The Confederacy set up its capital in Richmond, Virginia, about 100 miles from the federal capital city, Washington, D.C.
-And with northern newspapers leading the call “On to Richmond,” it seemed likely that a clash would take place somewhere between Richmond and Washington in that first summer of war.
+And with northern newspapers trumpeting the slogan “On to Richmond,” it seemed inevitable that a clash would occur somewhere between Richmond and Washington in that first summer of war.

 A Confederate army began massing in the vicinity of Manassas, Virginia, a railroad junction situated between Richmond and Washington.
-And it became obvious that the Union Army would eventually have to march south to engage the Confederates.
+And it became increasingly obvious that the Union Army would be marching south to engage the Confederates.

 McDowell organized his 35,000 troops, the largest army ever assembled in North America to that time.
 And in mid-July he began moving toward Manassas, where 21,000 Confederates had assembled.

 The Union Army began moving south on July 16, 1861.
 Progress was slow in the July heat, and the lack of discipline of many of the new troops didn’t help matters.